j-sieben/ADC/DOC/how_it_works.md

   from adc_bl_rules r
   join session_state s
     on instr(r.cru_firing_items, s.firing_item) > 0
- where (r.cru_id = 98 and (has_children(p1_parent) = 'Y'))
+ where (r.cru_id = 98 and (has_children(p1_parent) = adc_util.C_TRUE))
-    or (r.cru_id = 99 and (has_children(p1_parent) = 'N'))
+    or (r.cru_id = 99 and (has_children(p1_parent) = adc_util.C_FALSE))
  order by r.cru_sort_seq
  fetch first 1 row only
 ```

 All rule conditions entered were converted to the `where` clause of this view.
 Based on the item values, one or more conditions may apply.
 Now the first matching condition (based on a `SORT_SEQ` column for each rule) is retrieved along with all defined actions connected to this rule.
-Should PL/SQL actions be defined for the matching rule, they are executed and the result is persisted at the session state.
-This puts the session state into a central communication position, allowing for simple API access and maintaining security and session awareness.
+Should PL/SQL actions be defined for the matching rule, they are executed and the result is persisted at the page state.
+This puts the page state into a central communication position, allowing for simple API access and maintaining security and session awareness.

 ### Processing the response